Amuse (music company): History

-Amuse was founded in 2015 by Diego Farias, Andreas Ahlenius, Christian Wilsson, Guy Parry and Jimmy Brodd.
-The Amuse iOS and Android application was released in March 2017.
+Amuse was founded in 2015 by Diego Farias, Andreas Ahlenius, Christian Wilsson, Guy Parry, and Jimmy Brodd, with the ambition to redefine artist discovery and record label deals.
+The first Amuse iOS and Android digital distribution application was released in March 2017, allowing anyone to self-release and manage their music catalog straight from their smartphone.
 In June 2017, American rapper, singer, songwriter, DJ, record producer, voice actor and philanthropist will.i.am joined the company's list of co-founders.
 Later on in May 2018 Amuse raised $15,5M USD in series A funding round led by venture capital firms Lakestar and Raine Ventures.

-In April 2019 the company launched Fast Forward - a tech service for music distribution users as well as a web application.
+In April 2019 the company launched Fast Forward - an automated royalty advance service for self-releasing artists.

 In the end of 2018, Lil Nas X uploaded his song Old Town Road through Amuse.
 According to former CEO Diego Farias, he had previously uploaded several tracks which had not gained much attention.
 However, in the beginning of 2019 the company could see, through their algorithms, that Old Town Road was doing extremely well, and so they offered the artist a deal.
 Lil Nas X later on chose to sign a deal with Columbia Records.
 The song Old Town Road, featuring Billy Ray Cyrus, ended up becoming one of the most prized songs in the history of Billboard Hot 100, as it spent record-breaking 19 weeks at No.1.

+By 2023, Amuse was a top 5 DIY digital music distribution service worldwide, in terms of release volume.
+They also had five of the ten most streamed songs on Spotify in Sweden and launched Music Insights, providing distribution users with granular statistics about their music performance, including user-generated content from YouTube and TikTok.
+"Master Your Music", a new AI release mastering service, was launched in July 2023 through a collaboration with the Norwegian startup Masterchannel, used by artists like Ane Brun and Skinny Days (producers for Tiësto, Alan Walker and Seeb).